HaoMyWorld/-Kitti_data_visualization/README.md

 rosrun kitti_show kitti.py

 node：
-     You must start the ROS environment before using this command The simulator used is rviz
+     You must start the ROS environment before using this command\n The simulator used is rviz

 Using this project, you can get the effect shown in the following figure